OverHash/Roblox-TS-Libraries/profileservice/README.md

 ## Changelog
 ### Unreleased

+### 1.0.3
+- Fixed globals.d.ts not being included in the npm package

 ### 1.0.2
 - Reworked export ordering so that you can import types such as `Profile` into your code.